B1 ESL Video Lesson Plan: Alike

 Check out the lesson plan

-This ESL lesson plan is designed around a short film titled Alike.
+This ESL video lesson plan is designed around a short film titled Alike and the theme of the impact of societal pressures on childhood and family relationships.
 In the lesson students practise using alike, adjectives to describe character and routines, watch a short film, predict how the film will end and speak about the film

 Language level: Intermediate (B1) – Upper Intermediate (B2)